Professional services network: Why a network rather than a company

 A major factor influencing the need for networks is the globalization of the economy.
-Supply and demand are no longer local but global.
-The price of commodities is affected by the weather halfway across the world or by demand in developing countries.
-Production takes place wherever the assets and human resources can most effectively deploy.
 Professional services providers must be able to reach out globally to represent their clients everywhere in the world.
 Networks are the practical and cost-effective method to accomplish these objectives.
 Members of networks have access to other members who understand the local economic, legal and political factors.

 From a theoretical point of view, networks are an effective model of enhancing services.
 The members and the networks are different parts of the resource equation for providing members quality, reliable, local and global services.
 There is no real limit of what can be accomplished through a network when the network and its membership work in combination with each other.
 This collaboration is at the heart of the network.

 Networks do not practice a profession or provide the services that their members provide to their clients.
 Networks do not provide accounting or legal services.
 They operate for the benefit of the members by supporting their operations.
 The network can combine the resources of the individual members without risking the loss of their personal identities or financial independence.

 A network is more than a support organization or collaborative framework in which the members can meet clients' needs.
 It is an entity that has a common corporate identity or brand.
 The network name can represent a standard that is required of all its members.
 The logo and brand are owned by the network, not the members.
 Membership can create a global corporate identity.
 The objective of this identity is network participation that will translate into business for the individual independent members.

 For a company to internally develop a global and local presence would take decades and billions of dollars.
 For a company/firms to start a network that develops the same market penetration may take a decade and cost only millions of dollars.
 However, these costs are allocated among the full membership so the cost per member is low.
 The cost for future members to gain direct and immediate access to these resources is de minimis.